Skip to main content

 Deschamps Tower

-Deschamps Tower, locally known by its full name Donjon de la Seigneurie Deschamps, lies east of the town of Braine-le-Château (Kasteelbrakel in Dutch), in the province of Walloon Brabant in the Wallonia region in Belgium.
+The Deschamps Tower, locally known by its full name Donjon de la Seigneurie Deschamps, lies east of the town of Braine-le-Château (Kasteelbrakel in Dutch), in the province of Walloon Brabant in the Wallonia region in Belgium.

-The Deschamps Tower, a small square tower with a stair tower at its northwest corner, was founded somewhere between the 13th and 15th century.
-Its ground floor level, with 1.35 m thick walls, is built out of quartzite with blocks of white limestone at the corners.
+The Deschamps Tower, a small square tower with a stair tower at its northwest corner, was built sometime between the 13th and 15th centuries.
+Its ground floor, with walls 1.35 meters thick, is made of quartzite with white limestone blocks at the corners.

 The seigniory of Deschamps was always dependent on the seigniory of Braine.
 Its only recorded historical owner is Warnier, Lord of Carnières, in 1502.
-During the 16th century the upper floors of the tower were rebuilt in brick.
+During the 16th century, the upper floors of the tower were rebuilt using brick.

 Gallery